brendt/stitcher.io/src/content/blog/2017-04-27-simplest-plugin-support.md

 ### Plugin interface

 The `Plugin` interface requires you to only implement three methods.
-These methods tell Stitcher where the `services.yml` and `config.yml` files are located and how to intialise the plugin.
+These methods tell Stitcher where the `services.yml` and `config.yml` files are located and how to initialise the plugin.
 Any other binding with Stitcher is done via the service container.

 ```php
 namespace My;